 Bengal polls: Mamata Banerjee hits back at BJP for jibes on her leg injury, calls PM incompetent

-Banerjee referred to her injury that she sustained during last week’s visit to Nandigram, and said that the public’s pain was greater than hers.
+Banerjee referred to the injury that she sustained during last week’s visit to Nandigram, and said that the public’s pain was greater than hers.

-West Bengal Chief Minister Mamata Banerjee on Monday continued to campaign for the second time on a wheelchair as she made an appeal to voters in Purulia to cast their vote against the Bharatiya Janata Party, NDTV reported.
-She referred to her injury that she sustained on her leg during last week’s visit to Nandigram, Banerjee said that the public’s pain was greater than hers.
+West Bengal Chief Minister Mamata Banerjee on Monday continued to campaign for the second day on a wheelchair as she appealed to voters in Purulia not to vote for the Bharatiya Janata Party, NDTV reported.
+She referred to the injury that she sustained on her leg during last week’s visit to Nandigram and said that the public’s pain was greater than hers.

 “Just wait for a few days, how long can you keep my legs broken,” Banerjee said.
 “My legs will turn up just fine...let me see how long you can walk on the land of Bengal.
 I will continue to roam around Bengal on this wheelchair.
 If I go on bed rest, who will reach out to the people of Bengal?”